 Abbi of Where The Wild Things Are recommended that I check this one out.
 Obviously I had to oblige, and I am so glad that I did.
 Whatever you do, don’t think you know what is coming because of the description of the jacket of the book or via Goodreads.
 In fact, rather go in blind (I did, and reading the write up after the fact it is and isn’t the story, at the same time).
 Initially it took me a while to get into the writing style, it was a little disconcerting, very abrupt and blunt, which didn’t help at all towards flow.
 Also, the story is told in disjointed parts, which could frustrate you, but just go with it and it is immensely rewarding!

 The story is not told in extreme lavish detail or anything, but it is rich when it comes to the circus.
 As a reader you know more solidly how the competition will end, though it is shrouded in mystery within the novel.
 The circus is described beautifully, all lacking in colour and all gives it a terribly dreamlike quality, which is amazing.
 Not only that, the magic starts to seep from the pages in a sense, and you are drawn in, making the discoveries alongside Celia and Marco.
-I wish I could adequately describe the feeling you get when reading this book… ethereal, enchanting, mesmerizing and dreamlike and quick to read.
+I wish I could adequately describe the feeling you get when reading this book… ethereal, enchanting, mesmerizing and dreamlike.
+You can see the circus, smell it, damn near taste it!

 The relationship between Marco and Celia is painfully beautiful, drawing you in, feeding you with a passion and a mystery you would not have believed possible based purely on the writing style from the beginning, though their love story is not wholly unexpected.
 It is chaste and frustrating at times, but I think the circus and the love story that lingers throughout it is what totally owns your attention throughout the pages.
 The circus was the venue, of course, and the moves of the challenge the love letters between the magicians, and I thought it was really well done.